lampmerchant/tashtwenty/pcb/TashTwenty Tiny/README.md

 ### IDC cable
 You need a cable to connect both boards
 Any straight IDC-20 cable should work (pin 1 to pin 1, etc).
 Macintosh floppy cables are compatible.
-We used a Quadra 800 cable for prototyping (Apple P/N 590-0862-B).
+We used a few Apple cables for prototyping:
+- Quadra 800 (Apple P/N 590-0862-B)
+- PowerMac 7200-7600 (Apple P/N 590-4529-A)

 If you are looking for a new one, a compatible assembly is made buy Advantech under the part number PCL-10120-1E.

 ## PCBs
 the PCBs are simple 2 layers boards.
 The gerbers are avaible in the release section.
 Check for the following files:
-* TTT_11.zip: main board revision 1.1
+* TTT_12.zip: main board revision 1.2
 * DB19_IDC20.zip: adapter board revision 1.0

 You should be use any mainstream PCB manufacturer for theses.
 Nothing special about them.
 PCB thickness should FR-4 with a 1.6mm thickness